metalbear-co/metalbear.co/content/en/blog/kubernetes-operator/index.md

 cargo build -p farm-operator-2 && mirrord exec -t deploy/farm-operator --steal ./target/debug/farm-operator-2
 ```

+The first part of the command builds the `farm-operator-2` binary from the code in the [step-2 directory](https://github.com/metalbear-co/farm-operator/tree/main/example/step-2).
+The second part runs the resulting binary with mirrord, with the `farm-operator` deployment as its target.
-Our operator is now running locally, but stealing requests that are being sent to the operator deployment in the cluster!
+Our operator is now running locally, but stealing requests that are being sent to the `farm-operator` deployment in the cluster!

 {{<figure src="kubectl-get-llamas.png" alt="Return value from kubectl get llamas." height="100%" width="100%">}}
 {{<figure src="kubectl-describe-llamas.png" alt="Return value from kubectl describe llamas." height="100%" width="100%">}}